-104. The sources of potential harms can be intended novel GM traits associated with one or more introduced genetic elements, or unintended effects/traits arising from the use of gene technology.

-105. As discussed in Chapter 1, Section 4, the GM yeast will be modified by inserting bovine milk, chicken egg or spider silk genes.
+- 105. The sources of potential harms can be intended novel GM traits associated with one or more introduced genetic elements, or unintended effects/traits arising from the use of gene technology. - 106.
+As discussed in Chapter 1 Section 4, the GM yeast will be modified by inserting bovine milk, chicken egg or spider silk genes.
 The intended effect of insertion of these genes is to express them to produce animal proteins from a non-animal source.
-These introduced genes are considered further as a potential source of risk.

-106. The introduced tags such as poly-histidine and epitope tags, and selectable antibiotic markers, are routinely used in the protein production process to identify the GM yeast (i.e., selection of the GM yeast) and to identify and purify the expressed proteins.
+These introduced genes are considered further as a potential source of risk. - 107.
+The introduced tags such as poly-histidine and epitope tags, and selectable antibiotic markers, are routinely used in the protein production process to identify the GM yeast (i.e., selection of the GM yeast) and to identify and purify the expressed proteins.
 The antibiotic selection markers used in the laboratory are not usually used as therapeutics.
-They are not considered as a source of risk in the proposed dealings.
+They are not considered as a direct source of risk in the proposed dealings. - 108.
+It is noted that a large volume of GM yeast slurry is generated that may carry antibiotic resistance genes.
+If released into the environment, this could potentially result in horizontal gene transfer (HGT) resulting in antibiotic resistant organisms.
+Though HGT is considered a rare event in eukaryotes (Gonçalves and Gonçalves, 2022) such as yeast, as a cautionary approach, the GM yeast where antibiotic resistance genes are present is proposed to be denatured as well as decontaminated before it could be used in the preparation of animal feed, as soil conditioner or disposed as waste.

-107. The introduced genes are controlled by introduced regulatory sequences such as promoters and termination sequences, and secretion signal peptides.
+109. The introduced genes are controlled by introduced regulatory sequences such as promoters and termination sequences, and secretion signal peptides.
 These sequences are DNA that is not expressed as a protein, so exposure is to the DNA only and dietary DNA has no toxicity (Society of Toxicology, 2003).
 Hence, the introduced regulatory sequences will not be further considered as sources of potential harm for this application.